NHSDigital/NRLF/README.md

 The `records` property is derived by first deploying to a specific environment, in this instance, production, and from the AWS Console navigating to the Route53 Hosted Zone that was just deployed and copying the "Value/Route traffic to" information into the `records` property.
 Finally, deploy to the mgmt account with the new information.

+---

 ## Sandbox

-The public-facing sandbox is an additional persistent workspace (`ref-sandbox`) deployed in our UAT (`ref` / `test`) environment, alongside the persistent workspace named `ref`.
+The public-facing sandbox is an additional persistent workspace (`int-sandbox`) deployed in our UAT (`int` / `test`) environment, alongside the persistent workspace named `ref`.
 It is identical to our live API, except it is open to the world via Apigee (which implements rate limiting on our behalf).

 ### Sandbox deployment

-In order to deploy to a sandbox environment (`dev-sandbox`, `ref-sandbox`, `production-sandbox`) you should use the GitHub Action for persistent environments, where you should select the option to deploy to the sandbox workspace.
+In order to deploy to a sandbox environment (`dev-sandbox`, `ref-sandbox`, `int-sandbox`, `production-sandbox`) you should use the GitHub Action for persistent environments, where you should select the option to deploy to the sandbox workspace.

 ### Sandbox database clear and reseed